k0001/network-simple/README.md

 # network-simple

-Haskell library abstracring over common network sockets usage patterns.
+Haskell library abstracring over simple network sockets usage patterns.
+Currently, only TCP sockets are supported.

 Check the source or rendered Haddocks for extensive documentation.